• Skip to primary navigation

 Lettu-Finnish pancakes

-Published: Oct 18, 2021 · by Cecilia Hoikka · Affiliate links are marked with an *asterix
+Published: Oct 18, 2021 · by Cecilia Hoikka · Affiliate links are marked with an *asterisk

 Jump to Recipe Print Recipe

-Finnish pancakes are thin and not fluffy as American pancakes are.
-They are more crepe-like and can be enjoyed both sweet and savory.
-They are traditionally eaten with strawberry jam and whipped cream.
+Finnish pancakes are something to get addicted about.
+They are thin crepe-like pancakes and can be enjoyed both sweet or savory.
+Traditionally served with strawberry jam and whipped cream.

 These pancakes are called in Finnish: